 Radix Public Network

-The Desktop Wallet and Radix Explorer connect to the Radix Public Network, either to submit transactions or retrieve information about balances, accounts, transactions, and more.
+When you use Radix Wallet, it’s connecting to the Radix Public Network, either to submit transactions or retrieve information about balances, accounts, transactions, and more.

 Radix Ledger

-The Radix Ledger is the ledger that serves as a record of all transactions that have ever occurred on the Radix Public Network since the very start, also known as “genesis”.
+The Radix Ledger is the ledger that serves as a record of transactions on the Radix Public Network.

-The Radix Ledger records the ownership of all XRD.
-In fact, everything to do with Radix that will need to be immutable (cannot be changed) is stored on the Radix Ledger.
-With the release of Babylon, this will include the state of “components”, user-created assets, NFTs, or even data as esoteric as the average temperature on a specific day, for example, in an agricultural derivatives decentralized application.
+The Radix Ledger records the ownership of all XRD and other tokens created on the network.
+This includes blueprints, the state of components, user-created assets, NFTs, or even data as esoteric as the average temperature on a specific day, for example, in an agricultural derivatives decentralized application

 By agreeing with one another on every change to the Radix Ledger, validator nodes, in consensus, can agree on the state of the Radix Ledger.
 This is what allows Radix to be decentralized, permissionless, and trustless.